vkrmsngh43/MedicalVault/README.md

 ## Working Flow
 There are three types of application users i.e. PATIENT, DOCTOR and PHARMACIST.
 A doctor can access the medical records of a patient iff the patient approves the access request.
 A pharmacist can access the prescription records of a patient iff the patient approves the access request.
 A doctor and a pharmacist can place an access request via a secured API (accessible to the user with pre-determined roles) to view prescription records and medcial records respectively.
 The same API would send a TAC to the concerned patient's registered phone number.
 The patient has to share the same TAC with the doctor or the pharmacist to grant access to his/her private records.
 The TAC would only live for 10 Minutes.
+NOTE : It is important that the phone number of a patient is a valid working number, so please make sure that a valid phone number is given when registering the patient/user.

 ## Technology Used
 Java and spring boot framework.